New U.S. diet rules would take 20 pct bite out of American sugar use

 But even the suggestion of such a significant decline is bad news for an industry engulfed in a "war on sugar" as health advocates blame sweeteners for a national obesity crisis.
 And a deeper decline in demand from the one of the world's top five users could weigh on global sugar prices that have fallen by half in five years.

-That would be a major blow not just for soda companies and candy makers, but for sugar and corn companies like privately held ASR Group - the maker of Domino Sugar - Archer Daniels Midland Co (ADM.N) and Cargill Inc [CARG.UL] battling in an already competitive sweetener market.
+That would be a major blow not just for soda companies and candy makers, but for sugar and corn companies like privately held ASR Group - the maker of Domino Sugar- Archer Daniels Midland Co. and Cargill Inc battling in an already competitive sweetener market.

 Americans have been buying markedly less sugar amid the rising health worries.
 While total demand for sweeteners is rising, per capita consumption is on the decline.

-The Sugar Association, which represents sugar companies including ASR and Louis Dreyfus Commodities' [AKIRAU.UL] Imperial Sugar Co, criticized the guidelines, saying they were based on "weak science."
-A spokesman for the Corn Refiners Association said the group intended to review the document with scientific authorities.
+The Sugar Association, which represents sugar companies including ASR and Louis Dreyfus Commodities' Imperial Sugar Co, criticized the guidelines, saying they were based on "weak science."

 Cargill "continues to regularly work with many of its food customers to develop ways to reduce the amount of added sugars in food and beverages," a company spokesperson said.
 Cargill and others have moved into no- and low-calorie sweetener alternatives like stevia.